EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 curl -fsSL https://fnm.vercel.app/install | bash
 ```

-The abovce command will install [fnm](https://github.com/Schniz/fnm) and add the below snippet to the `.bashrc` file:
+The above command will install [fnm](https://github.com/Schniz/fnm) and add the below snippet to the `.bashrc` file:

 ```bash
 # fnm